meghamsh738/qPCR-analysis-app/README.md

 4. Streamlit prints a local URL (typically http://localhost:8501).
 Open it in your browser.

 ## Using the Dashboard
-1. **Step 0 – Paste wells:** Copy the table from your qPCR software and paste it into the sidebar text box.
-Required columns are `Gene`, `Label`, and `Cq`; optional metadata (Plate, Well, Type, Replicate, Concentration, Amp Status) is auto-detected.
-Or click **Load example wells (mock_wells.csv)** to fill in the bundled sample dataset instantly.
+The workflow is split across tabs: **Wells → Replicates → Standards → Curves → Quantify → Normalize → Export**.

-2. **Step 1 – Selection:** Toggle which genes to analyse, choose the reference gene, and select calibrator labels for ΔΔCt.
+1. **Wells:** Paste or upload wells.
+Minimum columns are `Gene`, `Label`, and `Cq`; optional metadata (Plate, Well, Type, Replicate) is auto-detected.
+Use **Example** in the sidebar to load `sample-data/qpcr_example.csv`.
-3. **Step 2 – Standard curve:** Standards with concentration data are fitted per gene; review slope/intercept/R²/efficiency and inspect the generated matplotlib plot.
+2. **Replicates:** Review mean/SD/CV and verify outliers.
-4. **Step 3 – Quantities:** Sample Cq values are converted into absolute quantities using the fitted curve for each gene.
+3. **Standards:** Fill the standards map (Label → Concentration) and optionally auto-fill a serial dilution series.
-5. **Step 4 – Normalisation:** Quantities are normalised to the reference gene, exposing fold changes across samples.
+4. **Curves:** Standards are fitted per gene (or per gene×plate); review slope/intercept/R²/efficiency and inspect the plot.
-6. **Step 5 – Relative expression:** 2^-ΔΔCt values are produced relative to the chosen calibrator pool, with warnings if prerequisites are missing.
+5. **Quantify / Normalize:** Convert sample Cq values into absolute quantities using the fitted curve, then normalize to the reference gene.
-7. **Step 6 – Missing standards:** Quickly spot genes lacking enough standard dilutions to produce a trustworthy curve.
+6. **Export:** Download an Excel workbook that bundles all derived tables.

 Use the download button at the bottom of the page to collect all derived tables (plus rendered standard-curve plots) into a single Excel workbook for record keeping.